 Shimp is in his 11th year of teaching and is well known for his work in teaching and directing young singers to achieve excellence and in organizing regional competitions such as Oklahoma Children's All-State Choir for which he will serve as state co-chair in 2017-2018 Oklahoma Circle the State with Song for which he served as state co-chair in 2016-2017, Region R Coordinator from 2012-2015, and Guest Clinician from 2015-2017.
 He also served as Guest Clinician in November 2015 for both the ECOCDA Regional Treble Choir and the Western Oklahoma Junior High Honor Choir.
 Michael has served on the Choral Staff of the Oklahoma Ambassadors of Music from April 2011 to the present Mr. Shimp's choirs have been selected at various events including , Oklahoma City Thunder, Tulsa 66ers basketball games and was a Honor Group for the Oklahoma Music Educators Convention in January of 2014.
 Shimp was also the 2010-2011 Teacher of the Year for the Owasso 6th Grade Center.
 Shimp's professional memberships include NAfME, OkMEA, ACDA, and OCDA.

-In addition to teaching, Mr. Shimp gives voice lessons and will soon be the Director of Choristers at St. John's Episcopal Church in Tulsa.
+In addition to teaching, Mr. Shimp gives voice lessons.
 He has three children, Grayson, Elijah and Maggie, and is married to his wonderful wife Mandy.